ceph/ceph/doc/man/8/rbd.rst

 * noshare - Disable sharing of client instances with other mappings.

-* crc - Enable CRC32C checksumming for data writes (default).
+* crc - Enable CRC32C checksumming for msgr1 on-the-wire protocol (default).
+  For msgr2.1 protocol this option is ignored: full checksumming is always on in 'crc' mode and always off in 'secure' mode.

-* nocrc - Disable CRC32C checksumming for data writes.
+* nocrc - Disable CRC32C checksumming for msgr1 on-the-wire protocol.
+Note
+  that only payload checksumming is disabled, header checksumming is always on.
+  For msgr2.1 protocol this option is ignored.

 * cephx_require_signatures - Require cephx message signing (since 3.19,
   default).